Equipment

 The Basics

-You can find most of these items at any local pet store.
 Don't get too hung up on the specific makes and models of any of these items, except perhaps the recall whistle.
 Unless you want your dog to run to you watch a sports game on TV. 😜

 Collar